 - 2 teaspoons vanilla extract

-- 3 cups of confectioners’ sugar
+- 3 tablespoons powdered sugar

-- Stir together sugar, water, and vanilla.
+- Stir together powdered sugar and heavy cream.

 This original version of this recipe was found at King Arthur Flour!

 Just made this tonight.
 Yummm….

 So happy you enjoyed it, Judith!